twoBirds/twobirds-core/README.md

 # History
 twoBirds was created 2004 to be able to build a complex web application for an insurance company.
-It was first made public as V2 in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) ).
+It was first made public as V2 in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) and sorry for the character mess there, the page is outdated obviously ).
 It was constantly under development.

 ## I dont want to read a lot - give me a kick-start

 ### On console do...

-git clone this repository
+(git clone this repository)

-goto /dist
+(goto project directory)

+> npm install
+> grunt
+> cd src

+( you can use whatever you like as a web server, just one fast option here:)

-php -S 0.0.0.0:3000 &
+> php -S 0.0.0.0:3000 &

-### Open browser, adress:

-#### (Example one)
+#### Example

-localhost:3000/tb.html
+browser > localhost:3000/index.html
+browser > ( select "test" )

-#### Open dev tools, e.g. firebug
+( open dev tools, e.g. firebug )

 - inspect DOM to see how twoBirds instances reside in DOM structure, on HTML tab right-click on a div and select 'inspect in DOM'
 - right-click on an "app.child" div, select 'inspect in DOM' to see how twoBirds instances can also reside inside each other
-- view 'tb.html' file to see the app code

-#### (Example two)

-localhost:3000/index.html

-#### Open dev tools, e.g. firebug

-- inspect DOM to see the structure
 - go to the 'network' tab and reload to see the sequence of requirement loading

+( in the file system )
-- view 'index.html' file to see the app code
+- view 'test.html' file to see the app code ( in this case case, its lack of in the page source code ;-) )
-- view js files in /httpdocs/demoapp/ to see the app code for those objects that are lazy loaded
+- view js files in /src/app/ to see the app code for those objects that are lazy loaded

-In case of questions contact [me](mailTo:frank_thuerigen@yahoo.de).
+In case of questions contact [me](mailTo:fthuerigen@googlemail.com).